 For all practical purposes, a young person aged 16–19 years may be treated as if an adult for the purposes of giving consent.
-It is important to note that ‘in respect of a patient who has attained the age of 16 years, the consent of a parent or guardian to any assessment or treatment for mental disorder shall not be sufficient consent for the purposes of this Act’ (section 87).
+It is important to note that ‘in respect of a patient who has attained the age of 16 years, the consent of a parent or guardian to any assessment or treatment for mental disorder shall not be sufficient consent for the purposes of this Act’ (section 87 of the Act).

 A child/young person under the age of 16 years may give valid and effective consent if they have a sufficient understanding of the significance of the proposed treatment.
 This depends on the maturity of the individual child/young person, the effect of the relevant disorder at the time, and the seriousness of the matter for decision.
 If a child/young person under the age of 16 years is able to give consent, the consent of a parent/ guardian is not necessary.
 If a child/young person under the age of 16 years is unable to give consent, the consent of a parent/guardian is necessary (except in an emergency or as authorised by sections 57 to 59 of the Act).

-It is important to bear in mind the role of family/whānau in the care of children and young people who are mentally ill.
+It is important to bear in mind the central role of family/whānau in the care of children and young people who are mentally ill.
 Responsible clinicians should ensure that family/ whānau are actively involved in the management of such patients.
 Note that the requirement to fully inform the patient about the treatment (as in 11.4 above) is not displaced by the fact that consent to treatment is sought from a parent or guardian.

 14 Part 10: Enforcement powers and offences

+Under the Act, Police have a role in protecting an individual, as well as the public, if they have reasonable belief that the person may be mentally disordered.

+Under section 109 of the Act, if a person is found wandering at large in any public place and acting in a manner that gives rise to a reasonable belief that he or she may be mentally disordered, if a constable then believes that it would be desirable in the interests of the person or the public, they can take this person to a Police station, hospital, or some other appropriate place.

+Beyond the power under section 109 of the Act for Police to proactively engage with a person, clinicians and services are only permitted to request the assistance of Police in certain urgent situations.
+These situations are clearly specified under sections 110, 110A, and 110B and relate to either the need for an urgent examination or assessment, or sedation is urgently required.

+It is important to note that a medical practitioner must also make every reasonable effort to get the advice and assistance of a DAO first, prior to requesting the assistance of Police.
+This is particularly so if the process concerns a person being assessed under the Act.
+The assistance of Police should only be used as a last resort and must only be used to assist for one of the purposes described above.
+Police cannot assist with the treatment of a patient or proposed patient.

+The only other circumstances in which a service may engage the assistance of Police if a situation arises that falls within their jurisdiction as described under Section 9 of the Policing Act 2008, Functions of Police.
+This includes –

+keeping the peace:

+maintaining public safety:

+law enforcement:

+crime prevention:

+community support and reassurance:

+national security:

+participation in policing activities outside New Zealand:

+emergency management.

 14.1 Section 110: Powers of a medical practitioner when urgent examination is required